Rule 10b5-1 proposed changes, and why they matter

 Michelle Leder at footnoted* has written about “spring-loaded” stock options

 About us: Bedrock AI extracts red flags from SEC filings based on learned associations with downside outcomes.
-Our institutional dashboard analyzes annual and quarterly statements, 8-Ks (and soon - prospectuses and SEC comment letters) for over 8,000 tickers.
+Our institutional dashboard analyzes annual and quarterly statements, 8-Ks and SEC comment letters for over 8,000 tickers.
 We process filings and render analysis in real-time.
 Connect with us on Twitter.
 Check-out our whitepaper to learn about how unstructured data in 10-Ks is underused.